Women’s and Children’s Services

 PowerChart Maternity (PCM) is an integrated solution for both mother and baby documentation from the beginning of pregnancy to the postnatal period.
 It will introduce viewpoints and documentation types for inpatient and outpatient antenatal care, labour and birthing progress, postnatal and neonatal care.

-No. BOS will no longer be used for documentation after the EMR Phase 2.1 Go-Live in July 2023.
+No. BOS will no longer be used for documentation after the Maternity EMR Phase 2.1 Go-Live.
 It will still be available for clinicians to review previous pregnancy and birth details.

-No. The ‘Result Copy’ function will allow us to automatically copy relevant Maternal details into the linked Baby’s record after birth, so there will be no need to double-document.
+No. Following the final installment of the maternity EMR Phase 2.1 functionality, the ‘Result Copy’ function will allow us to automatically copy relevant Maternal details into the linked Baby’s record after birth, so there will be no need to double-document.

 All Midwifery and relevant Medical staff will be given privileges within the EMR that allow them to add a pregnancy to the system and set an EDD.
 This will continue to be done at the time of their first antenatal visit or assessment in MAC.